 Starting with the quantity system illustrated in Figure 3.
 At the top level aggregate intermediate inputs (QINT) are combined with aggregate factor inputs (QVA) to produce the output of an activity (QX).
 This top level production function can take either CES or Leontief form, with CES being the default and the elasticities being activity and region specific.
-15 Aggregate intermediate inputs are a Leontief aggregation of the individual commodities used as intermediate inputs, i.e., those commodities that are not factor commodities, where the input-output coefficients (ioqint) are defined in terms of input quantities relative to the aggregate intermediate input.
-16 The value added production function is a CES function over aggregate capital (Kag), aggregate land (Nag) and aggregate labour (Lag), with the elasticities being activity and region specific: these aggregates are created at the third level.
-Aggregate land is defined as a CES aggregate of the natural factor land (N) and the commodity factor fertiliser (fert), which is assumed to be a land saving input.
-The nests for aggregate labour and capital have two levels of nest.
-Aggregate labour (Lag) is defined as a CES aggregate of the natural factor unskilled labour (Lus) and aggregate skilled labour (LSag), and aggregate skilled labour is defined as a CES aggregate of two types of skilled labour (Ls1 and Ls2); the elasticities are activity, level and region specific.
-Finally, aggregate capital (Kag) is defined as a CES aggregate of the natural factor capital (K) and aggregate energy (ENag), and aggregate energy is defined as a CES aggregate of two types of fossil fuels (coal and oil); the elasticities are activity, level and region specific.
+Aggregate intermediate inputs are a Leontief aggregation of the individual commodities used as intermediate inputs, i.e., those commodities that are not factor commodities, where the input-output coefficients (ioqint) are defined in terms of input quantities relative to the aggregate intermediate input.
+The value added production function is a CES function over aggregate capital (Kag), aggregate land (Nag) and aggregate labour (Lag), with the elasticities being activity and region specific: these aggregates are created at the third level.